dwightwatson/taggly/README.md

 php artisan vendor:publish
 ```

-You can specify the connection in the corcel config file.
+You can specify the connection in the taggly config file.

     config/taggly.php